ibm-watson-data-lab/openobjectstore/README.md

   $ python server.py
   ```

-This command will create a new Flask app and start your application.
-When your app has started, your console will print that your `Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)`.
+This command creates a new Flask app and starts your application.
+When your app has started, your console prints that you're `Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)`.

 ## Troubleshooting